galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-strands/tutorial.md

 ## Results and final steps.

 At this point we *could* say that we have answered our question.
-Using dataset previews in our history panel, we can compare the number of genes in the `Overlapping forward` and `Overlapping reverse` datasets with the number of genes in the full `Genes` dataset, and conclude that overlapping genes on opposite strands is actually pretty common.
+Using dataset previews in the history panel, we can compare the number of genes in the `Overlapping forward` and `Overlapping reverse` datasets with the number of genes in the full `Genes` dataset, and *conclude that overlapping genes on opposite strands are actually pretty common.*

 However, before we rush off to publish our conclusions, let's

-1. Get the both forward and reverse overlapping genes into a single dataset (one link will look better in our publication), and
+1. Get both the forward and reverse overlapping genes into a single dataset (one link will look better in our publication), and
 2. *Visualize* our new dataset, just to double-check our results.

 ### Combine forward and reverse overlapping genes into one dataset.